GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Process-Viewpoint.md

 ## Concern
 * What operational process activities shall be executed during the execution of an operational story?
 * Which operational activity shall be executed by which operational performer in the operational story?
-## Presentation
-An activity diagram featuring the ordered execution of Operational Process Actions.
-Operational Processes may be linked in terms of control flow and/or data flow visualizing the Operational Exchanges needed.
-Note: Operational Process Actions are assigned to Operational Roles and therefore in a more general manner to Operational Performers.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|